Macy's Thanksgiving Day Parade: Balloons

 The Olaf balloon being inflated the night before the parade in 2018.

-The balloons were introduced in 1927, replacing live zoo animals that were featured in the first parade.
+The first inflatable float—an air-filled Felix the Cat balloon propped up with sticks—appeared in the parade in 1927; this replaced live zoo animals that were featured in the first parade.
 In 1928, Macy's switched from inflating the balloons with air to helium, making them float.
-Sarg's large animal-shaped balloons were produced by the Goodyear Tire and Rubber Company in Akron, Ohio from the 1920s through 1980.

-In 1928, Sarg released the five balloons, set to leak slowly over the course of a week and then descend, with a reward of $100 for whoever found them; the reward amount fell to $50 the next year.
+That year, Sarg released the five balloons, set to leak slowly over the course of a week and then descend, with a reward of $100 for whoever found them; the reward amount fell to $50 the next year.
 In 1931, aviation pioneer Clarence Chamberlin spotted a dragon balloon midair, decapitated it with a wingtip, and brought the remnants back to land, where he claimed a $25 award.
+All but one of the balloons were recovered and returned, the lone exception being a blue hippopotamus balloon that drifted southeast past the Empire State Building after the 1931 parade and was never found.
 The practice of releasing the balloons ended in 1932, after a novice pilot attempting the same feat nearly crashed her plane.
+Sarg's large animal-shaped balloons were produced by the Goodyear Tire and Rubber Company in Akron, Ohio from the 1920s through 1980.

 The balloons in the Macy's Thanksgiving Day Parade have had several varieties.
 The oldest is the novelty balloon class, consisting of smaller balloons ranging widely in size and handled by between one and thirty people (the smallest balloons are shaped like human heads and fit on the heads of the handlers).
-The larger and more popular class is the character balloons, primarily consisting of licensed pop-culture characters; each of these (16 in 2019) is handled by exactly 90 people.
+The larger and more popular class is the character balloons, primarily consisting of licensed pop-culture characters; each of these (16 in 2019) is handled by 90 people.
 Since 2005, the "Blue Sky Gallery" has transformed the works of contemporary artists into full-size balloons; a new balloon was featured each year until 2012, and more intermittently since then.